cce-bigdataintro-1160/CEBD-1160-fall-2019-site/3-python.md

 ### Writing a Python script
 * Let's now look how to write scripts and execute them
 * A Python script can be written with any text editor, but we'll be using PyCharm, a powerful IDE to assist us
-* Let's start by creating a project `class3-mynotebook` in GitHub and cloning it locally using `git clone <my repo url>` in the Terminal
+* Let's start by creating a project `python-notebook` in GitHub and cloning it locally using `git clone <my repo url>` in the Terminal
 * Let's open PyCharm and familiarize ourselves with the tool:
   * Create a new empty project pointing to the directory you just cloned from GitHub, this will make sure you'll be able to push your changes to GitHub later
   * Check the left side menu, top menu, terminal panel and version control panel
   * Create a script that should print any output.
   * There are two ways to run your scripts: type `python3 <myscript>.py` from the Terminal Panel or right click on the script and click `Run`

-* On a separate directory (outside `class3-mynotebook`, clone the course code project using `git clone https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code.git`
+* On a separate directory (outside `python-notebook`, clone the course code project using `git clone https://github.com/cce-bigdataintro-1160/CEBD-1160-fall-2019-code.git`
 * Open this project in PyCharm in a separate window and let's see a few script examples

-1. Go back to your previous `class3-mynotebook` project and do the following exercise in pairs:
+1. Go back to your previous `python-notebook` project and do the following exercise in pairs:
 2. Copy the script below and run it using `python3 testing_scripts.py`:

 ```